PedroCavaleiro/Apollo-Music/README.md

 # Apollo-Music
-Apollo Music is a macOS applet to show your now playing on discord
+Apollo Music is a macOS applet that displays what you're listening in the macOS Music app.